-(4) a statement of the issues presented by the appeal, including a statement of how they arose and how they were preserved in the trial court, but without unnecessary detail.
+- (4) a statement of the issues presented by the appeal, including a statement of how they arose and how they were preserved in the trial court, but without unnecessary detail.
 The statement of the issues should be short and concise and should not be repetitious.
-General conclusory statements such as "the judgment of the trial court is not supported by the law or the facts" will not be accepted;

-(5) for each issue, a list of authorities believed to support the contentions of the appellant and any contrary authorities known by appellant and, where known, the applicable standard of review.
-Argument on the law shall not be included, but a short, simple statement of the proposition for which the case or text is cited shall accompany the citation;

-(6) a statement specifying whether the entire proceedings were audio recorded, and if not, identifying the portion of the proceedings, other than the record proper, not audio recorded;

-(7) a reference to all related or prior appeals.
-If the reference is to a prior appeal, the appropriate citation should be given; and

-(8) where applicable, a copy of the order appointing appellate counsel.

-E. Statement of the issues; contents.
+General conclusory statements such as "the judgment of the trial court is not supported by the law or the facts" will not be accepted; - (5) for each issue, a list of authorities believed to support the contentions of the appellant and any contrary authorities known by appellant and, where known, the applicable standard of review.
+Argument on the law shall not be included, but a short, simple statement of the proposition for which the case or text is cited shall accompany the citation: - (6) a statement specifying whether the entire proceedings were audio recorded, and if not, identifying the portion of the proceedings, other than the record proper, not audio recorded; - (7) a reference to all related or prior appeals of which the party is aware, including an appropriate citation, if any; and - (8) where applicable, a copy of the order appointing appellate counsel. - E. Statement of the issues in the Supreme Court; contents.
 A statement of the issues shall contain each issue to be presented by the appeal, including a statement of how the issue arose, how each issue was preserved in the trial court, and a statement of the court's jurisdiction, but without unnecessary detail.
-The statement of the issues should be short and concise and should not be repetitious.
-General conclusory statements such as "the judgment of the trial court is not supported by the law or the facts" will not be accepted.

-F. Amendment.
-The Court of Appeals may, upon good cause shown, allow the amendment of the docketing statement.
-The Supreme Court may, upon good cause shown, allow the amendment of a statement of the issues.

-G. Cross-appeals.
-A party who files a cross-appeal in accordance with Rule 12-201(B) NMRA shall file a docketing statement in the Court of Appeals or a statement of the issues in the Supreme Court in accordance with this rule within thirty (30) days after the notice of appeal is filed by the cross-appellant and shall pay a docket fee as provided in Paragraph H of this rule.

-H. Docket fee.
-Except where free process has been granted on appeal, the docket fee shall accompany the filing of a docketing statement in the Court of Appeals and a statement of the issues in the Supreme Court unless the party filing the docketing statement or statement of the issues has already paid a docket fee.
+A statement of the issues shall contain a reference to all related or prior appeals of which the party is aware, including an appropriate citation, if any.
+The statement of the issues should be concise and accurate and should not be repetitious.
+General conclusory statements such as "the judgment of the trial court is not supported by the law or the facts" will not be accepted. - F. Amendment.
+The Court of Appeals may, on good cause shown, allow the amendment of the docketing statement.
+The Supreme Court may, on good cause shown, allow the amendment of a statement of the issues. - G. Cross-appeals.
+A party who files a cross-appeal in accordance with Rule 12-201(B) NMRA shall file a docketing statement in the Court of Appeals or a statement of the issues in the Supreme Court in accordance with this rule within thirty (30) days after the notice of appeal is filed by the cross-appellant and shall pay a docket fee as provided in Paragraph H of this rule. - H. Docket fee.
+Except where free process has been granted on appeal, the docket fee shall accompany the filing of a docketing statement in the Court of Appeals or a statement of the issues in the Supreme Court unless the party filing the docketing statement or statement of the issues has already paid a docket fee.

-I. Response not permitted.
-No response to a docketing statement or statement of the issues is allowed.

-J. Failure to serve docketing statement or statement of the issues.
+- I. Response not permitted.
+No response to a docketing statement or statement of the issues is allowed. - J. Failure to serve docketing statement or statement of the issues.
 On a monthly basis, the district court clerk shall forward to the appellate court a list of all criminal cases in which a notice of appeal has been on file for at least sixty (60) days but in which the district court has not been served with a copy of a docketing statement or a statement of the issues.